DotCamp/wp-table-builder/readme.txt

 * FIX: Fixed an issue affecting multisite, AMP WordPress sites and some themes to not load frontend js/css files.
 * FIX: Fixed an issue where vertical cell alignment is overridden by theme styles.
 * FIX: Empty cells appear correctly at manage cells menu now.
+* FIX: Fixed an issue at inserting a row before second row.

 = 1.2.8 =